anjurad/slider/README.md

 - Keyboard shortcuts for navigation and quick toggles (Background, UI, Opacity, Outline, Notes, Slides drawer).
 - Theming system and a small Style modal for colors, overlay, and outline settings.
 - Export / print (use browser print to PDF) and fullscreen support.
 - Enhanced Markdown: strikethrough, task lists, admonitions, autolinked URLs, linkable headings + in‑app TOC.
+ - Overlay behaviour: Reserved (default, non‑overlapping), Float (no padding), Auto (fade + adaptive padding on overlap; see docs).

 Quick start (local)
 1. Clone the repo and change to the project folder: